 The drive will take you to the resort town of Nyuanshwe which will be our base for the next few days as we explore Inle Lake.

 Notes: Due to the extremely high volume of tourists currently visiting Inle Lake we are not always able to secure our preferred accommodation.
 At times like these we may need to stay in a property with a lower room standard than in other destinations on this trip.

 Day 12 Inle Lake

 Start the day by heading out in a motorised boat.
 You’ll see local life on the lake, including fisherman who use a distinctive leg-rowing technique on their boats, floating tomato plantations and cottage industries such as silversmiths, weavers and cigar makers.
-If you’re lucky, you might even see the floating market which circles the lake every five days.
+If you’re lucky, you might even see the rotating market which circles the lake every five days.
 Here you can buy traditional wares produced by the locals.
 Stop for a home cooked lunch at a village near the lake and sample the regional specialities.

 Visit Phaung Daw Oo Paya, the most religious site in the region and take a quick look inside at the various images of Buddha.
 You can also see a golden barge which is used during Phaung Daw Oo festival.
 Make a few more stops at local villages to meet the locals, then head back to your accommodation in Nyaungshwe.

 Enjoy a free day around Inle Lake.
 Perhaps visit the Mingala morning market or Nyuangshwe's oldest Buddhist monastery, Yadana Man Aung Paya.
 For those wishing to venture further afield, you could hire a bike and cycle to the nearby hot springs, villages or temples.
 Perhaps visit a nearby winery to sample a local drop, or take boat trip to the Indein temple complex and nearby villages.
 The price of these activities will depend on the number of people joining.
 Ask your leader about doing these optional activities.